Vaishno Devi Temple stampede

-On 1 January 2022, 12 people were killed and 16 others injured during a stampede near to Gate No. 3 at the Vaishno Devi Temple in Katra, Jammu and Kashmir, northern India.
+On 1 January 2022, 12 people were killed and 16 others injured in a crowd crush near to Gate No. 3 at the Vaishno Devi Temple in Katra, Jammu and Kashmir, northern India.

-Stampede
+Crush

 Hundreds of people were packed inside the Vaishno Devi Temple corridor to offer prayers shortly after midnight to start the first day of the new year of 2022.
 Outside the temple, the roads leading to it were packed with people, with an eyewitness claiming there was hardly room to walk.
-Around 2:30 am many recall hearing a large commotion before the stampede.
+Around 2:30 am many recall hearing a large commotion before the crush.

 An eyewitness claimed to have fallen with about two dozen people after watching a large crowd leave the temple and those behind them surged forward, and felt that he was going to die as people continue to move over those who had died.
 Another recounted that they had fallen due to people pushing them near a pathway at the shrine, with another eyewitness claiming that the crowd suddenly turned aggressive and created a stampede.

 Investigation

-The government launched an investigation into the stampede.
+The government launched an investigation into the crush.
 A three-member inquiry panel, headed by Principal Secretary Shaleen Jabra was created and tasked with completing a report within a week from the stampede.
-An announcement was issued to the public, inviting any information or documentation about the stampede be brought forward for investigators via email, phone or Whatsapp message or by appearing before the Enquiry Committee.
+An announcement was issued to the public, inviting any information or documentation about the stampede be brought forward for investigators via email, phone or WhatsApp message or by appearing before the Enquiry Committee.

 Response

 Prime Minister Narendra Modi stated that he was "saddened" by the loss of life.

-The Lieutenant Governor of Jammu and Kashmir, Manoj Sinha announced on 2 January that all next of kin of those who died in the stampede would receive an additional ₹5 lakh ex-gratia for a total compensation of ₹15 lakh.
+The Lieutenant Governor of Jammu and Kashmir, Manoj Sinha announced on 2 January that all next of kin of those who died in the crush would receive an additional ₹5 lakh ex-gratia for a total compensation of ₹15 lakh.